arendst/Tasmota/README.md

 ## Requirements ##

+All the libraries required for Sonoff-Tasmota are [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib) with the extra 2 required for the KNX Driver:

 * [ESP KNX IP Library](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.1).
 A copy of this modified library is also available [here](https://github.com/ascillato/esp-knx-ip).
 The original is [here](https://github.com/envy/esp-knx-ip).

 * [ESPAsyncUDP Library](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/ESPAsyncUDP-master).
 Required by the ESP-KNX-IP Library.
 A copy of this modified library is also available [here](https://github.com/ascillato/ESPAsyncUDP).
 The original is [here](https://github.com/me-no-dev/ESPAsyncUDP).